phudson/runpod-llm-manager/README.md

 ## 📄 License

-This project is open source.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### License Compliance Requirements

 Please ensure compliance with:
+- **MIT License**: For the original project code
+- **LGPL Compliance**: For chardet and frozendict dependencies (see License Compliance section above)
-- RunPod Terms of Service
+- **RunPod Terms of Service**: When using RunPod infrastructure
-- Hugging Face model licenses
+- **Hugging Face model licenses**: For any models deployed
-- Local data privacy regulations
+- **Local data privacy regulations**: GDPR and other applicable laws

 ---